amigazen/unix.lib_sasc/README.md

 - **Simon John Raybould** - Author of the curses library implementation for Amiga
 - **Greg Parker** - Author of poll.c used in the _psockets_ implementation
 - **The Regents of the University of California** - Original BSD code contributors

-**Current Project:**
-UniLib3 represents a collaborative effort by amigazen project to create a modern, comprehensive Unix compatibility solution for Amiga, building upon the work of these pioneering developers while adding contemporary standards compliance and expanded functionality.

-This software is redistributed on terms described in the documentation, particularly the file LICENSE.md